vectordotdev/vector/rfcs/2021-04-13-7027-core-extraction.md

 the overall experience is improved.
-Changes in VRL are isolated to VRL, though experience with `Lookup`/`LookupBuf` -- see [5374](https://github.com/timberio/vector/pull/5374) -- does suggest that aggressive intregation of a cross-cutting concern will make things challenging.
+Changes in VRL are isolated to VRL, though experience with `Lookup`/`LookupBuf` -- see [5374](https://github.com/timberio/vector/pull/5374) -- does suggest that aggressive integration of a cross-cutting concern will make things challenging.

 We hope to capture the benefits to development we've seen in the VRL sub-package and make them more broadly available in the vector project.